clicon/clixon-docs/quickstart.rst

       }
    }

 Run a container
 ---------------
 You can run the hello example as a pre-built docker container, on a `x86_64` Linux.
+See instructions in the `clixon docker hello example <https://github.com/clicon/clixon-examples/tree/master/hello/docker>`_.

 First, the container is started with the backend running:
 ::